AlokTheDataGuy/Customer-Behaviour-Analysis/README.md

 ## 🧩 Business Problem

-The company wants to understand what drives customer purchases and why behavior differs across demographic groups, product categories, seasons, and regions.
+The company wants to understand what drives customer purchases and why behavior differs across product categories, seasons, and regions.
 Stakeholders have observed inconsistent engagement and want actionable insights to optimize:

 * Marketing strategy
 * Product assortment